akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A detachment of guards took Sir Guy and the others to Westminster in chains, to await the Queen's judgement.

 As for Beatrice and Godfrey, they stayed with her father at Stanwey, until Harold had recovered sufficiently to the two to travek back to Westminster Palace by cart.
-Beatrice knew that her father would be very well cared for after they said their goodbytes.
+Beatrice knew that her father would be very well cared for after they said their goodbyes.

 ---